magpylib/magpylib/docs/_pages/0_documentation.rst

   Bv = magpy.vector.getBv_magnet('box',MAG,DIM,POSo,POSm)

   # result -----------------------------------
-  # Bc == Bv
+  # Bc == Bv    ... up to some 1e-16

 Compare the computation speed by timing the calssical versus the vectorized code using .e.g the ``time.perf_counter()`` function.
-More examples of vectorized code can be found in the :ref:`XXX` section.
+More examples of vectorized code can be found in the :ref:`examples-vector` section.

 .. _docu-collection: